Hugh Zachary

-Hugh Zachary (January 12, 1928 - September 5, 2016) was an American novelist who has written science fiction novels under the pseudonyms Zach Hughes and Evan Innes (the latter for the America 2040 series).
+Hugh Zachary (January 12, 1928 – September 5, 2016) was an American novelist who has written science fiction novels under the pseudonyms Zach Hughes and Evan Innes (the latter for the America 2040 series).
 His other pseudonyms include Peter Kanto and Pablo Kane.
-He describes himself as "the most published, underpaid and most unknown writer in the U.S."
+He described himself as "the most published, underpaid, and most unknown writer in the U.S."

 Some of his novels appear to be set in a shared universe, one where Earth experiences a nuclear apocalypse shortly after launching a colonization fleet to settle new worlds among the stars.

 Biography

 Zachary was born in Holdenville, Oklahoma on January 12, 1928.
 He received his education from the University of North Carolina at Chapel Hill.
 He served in the U.S. Army and worked in broadcast journalism in Florida.
 Zachary started writing as a full-time occupation along with his wife Elizabeth in 1963.